-boundaries, Green Brook from the downstream municipal boundary upstream to Central Avenue and Kane Brook from its confluence with Green Brook upstream to Central Avenue, all within West Caldwell Borough; in the Counties of Essex and Morris.
-Raritan River from its mouth upstream to the confluence of Mile Run, South River from its confluence with the Raritan River up-stream to the confluence of Manalapan and Matchaponix Brooks and upstream along these streams through Spotswood Borough and Lawrence Brook from its confluence with the Raritan River up-stream to the confluence of Oak-leys Brook and to delineate the floodway and flood hazard area of Cedar Brook and its tributary from the mouth of each upstream Spotswood Borough, Tennent Brook from its mouth through Sayreville Borough, Saw Mill Brook, Bog Brook, Beaver-dam Brook and Ireland Brook each from its mouth upstream within East Brunswick Township, Oakleys Brook, Mae Brook, Sucker Brook and its tributary each from its mouth upstream within North Brunswick Township, Mile Run from its mouth upstream to Georges Road, and its Tributary from its mouth upstream through the City of New Brunswick, and Six Mile Run from the Somerset-Middlesex County Boundary (Route 27) upstream to Jersey Avenue, and Crossway Creek from Ernston Road to upstream from Frank Avenue.
+Limits boundaries, Green Brook from the downstream municipal boundary upstream to Central Avenue and Kane Brook from its confluence with Green Brook upstream to Central Avenue, all within West Caldwell Borough; in the Counties of Essex and Morris.
+Raritan River from its mouth up stream to the confluence of Mile Run, South River from its confluence with the Raritan River upstream to the confluence of Manalapan and Matchaponix Brooks and upstream along these streams through Spotswood Borough and Lawrence Brook from its confluence with the Raritan River upstream to the confluence of Oakleys Brook and to delineate the floodway and flood hazard area of Ccdar Brook and its tributary from the mouth of each upstream through Spotswood Borough, Tennent Brook from its mouth through Sayreville Borough.
+Saw Mill Brook, Bog Brook, Beaver-dam Brook and Ireland Brook each from its mouth upstream within East Brunswick Township, Oakleys Brook, Mae Brook, Suck-er Brook and its tributary each from its mouth upstream within North Brunswick Township, Mile Run from its mouth upstream to Georges Road, and its Tributary from its mouth upstream through the City of New Brunswick, and Six Mile Run from the Somerset-Middlesex County Boundary (Route 27) upstream to Jersey Avenue, and Crossway Creek trom Ernston Road to upstream from Frank Avenue.

-The floodway and flood hazard area of the Raritan River from Crab Island approximately 14,000 feet downstream to approximately 3,700 feet downstream of the New Jersey Turnpike.
-Elizabeth River from municipal boundary of Hillside upstream to Valley Street, in the Town of Irvington and Newark; and Morses Creek and Tributaries from the Central Railroad of New Jersey upstream within the Borough of Roselle Park.
+The floodway and flood hazard area of the Rantan River from Crab Island approximately 14,000 feet downstream to approximately 3,700 feet downstream of the New

+Jersey Turnpike.

+Elizabeth River from municipal boundary of Hillside upstream to Valley Street, in the Town of Irvvalley street, in the cown of irvington and Newark; and Morses

+Creek and Tributaries from the

+Central Railroad of New Jersey

+upstream within the Borough of